Diarrhea

 How can diarrhea be prevented?

 In daily life hands often come in contact with viruses and bacteria.
-Pathogens can be transmitted via the stool, vomit, water, food, or contaminated objects.
-To protect oneself and others, it is important to regularly and thoroughly wash the hands.
+These pathogens (disease-causing microbes) can be transmitted via the stool, vomit, water, food, or contaminated objects, for example.
+They can also be spread by touching toilets, door handles or items of clothing – this is known as “smear infection”.
+An indirect infection may occur if a person touches a contaminated surface and then touches their hand to their mouth.
+To protect oneself and others, it is important to wash hands regularly and thoroughly.
 Hand sanitizer can also be useful during acute diarrhea.
 If a second toilet is available in the home, it is best if only the family member with diarrhea uses it until healthy again.

 Clothing should be washed in hot water (at least 60 degrees Celsius).
 When preparing food, it is important to practice particularly good hygiene.
-A person suffering from acute diarrhea should not prepare meals for others.
+A person suffering from acute diarrhea should avoid preparing meals for others if possible.
+This is not permitted in the food sector.

-Here are a few tips for preventing travel diarrhea.
-In subtropical or tropical countries, and depending on the hygienic conditions, it is best to avoid raw, non-peeled fruits and vegetables and to drink only bottled water.
+Here are a few tips for preventing traveler’s diarrhea: In subtropical or tropical countries, and depending on the hygienic conditions, it is best to avoid raw, non-peeled fruits and vegetables and to drink only bottled water.
 Fish and meat should be thoroughly cooked until well-done.

 For infants younger than 6 months, the Standing Vaccination Committee (STIKO) recommends vaccination against the rotavirus.
 This oral vaccination should protect children from infection for approximately two to three years.